Nicolas Darvas: 1960 Criminal Investigation

-Time magazine subsequently reported that the New York Attorney General had "thrown the book" at Darvas, charging that his story was "unqualifiedly false" and that it could find "ascertainable" profits of only $216,000.
+Time subsequently reported that the New York Attorney General had "thrown the book" at Darvas, charging that his story was "unqualifiedly false" and that it could find ascertainable profits of only $216,000.
 The action was the first to be taken under a broadened state law that banned fraud or misrepresentation in giving investment advice.

 In a follow up, dated January 13, 1961, Time reported that the probe was blocked by the court, which ruled that the investigation by Attorney General Louis J. Lefkowitz was an "unwarranted invasion of the free press".
 Time also reported that state investigators admitted that they had not been able to track down all of the dancer's brokerage accounts.

 Darvas called the charges false, a "cynically irresponsible action, book burning by publicity".
 He stated, "I keep out in a bear market and leave such exceptional stocks to those who don't mind risking their money against the market trend".

 Darvas claimed to have never sold short.
 He said in 1977, "I have never done it myself because psychologically I am not cut out for short selling.
 But I think markets have now changed their character so much that all experienced investors should seriously consider it.
 It is not for the proverbial widows and orphans, though."